 This weekend we celebrate the great and beautiful gift of our Lord’s True Presence with us in the Holy Eucharist or Corpus Christi Sunday!
 The Second Vatican Council states that the ineffable gift of the Holy Eucharist is the ‘source and summit’ of our spiritual lives.
 The Eucharist is the very Heart of the Church and it is the very Heart of Jesus.
-At every Holy Mass throughout the world (providing that the proper instructions of Lord and the Church are followed) a miracle happens: the bread and wine are substantially changed into the Body, Blood, Soul and Divinity of the Jesus Christ!
-Our good Lord, to firm our Faith in His True Presence, has willed there to be several unique manifestations of His Eucharistic presence throughout the world.
-Each of these Eucharistic miracles confirm what we know and believe about this incredible mystery of our Catholic Faith: the Holy Eucharist is literally the Heart of Jesus!
-This week I offer for your meditation the real story of a very special Eucharistic miracle from Lanciano, Italy:
+At every Holy Mass throughout the world (providing that the proper instructions of our Lord and the Church are followed) a miracle happens: the bread and wine are substantially changed into the Body, Blood, Soul and Divinity of the Jesus Christ!

 -The Blood of the Eucharistic Miracle is real blood and the Flesh is real flesh.